Ludifox/ludicrum_webshop_v1/README.md

 The WordPress and WooCommerce theme for the Ludicrum - Making T-shirts because it's fun webshop.
 Based on Bootstrap with sass, using npm with nodemon, node-sass and clean-css for easy builds.

-## Code Example

-Install using npm install.
-Build CSS after updates with `npm run build`, or simple run the command `npm run watch` to build and minify the style.css file on every save.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+Freedom!
+Running your own webshop and digital marketing campaigns require total control of the framework and ecommerce system.
+Making our own theme gives us just that!

 ## Installation

-Provide code examples and explanations of how to get the project.
+Install using `npm install`.
+Build CSS after updates with `npm run build`, or simple run the command `npm run watch` to build and minify the style.css file on every save.

-## API Reference
+## Theme control / API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+This will eventually appear at www.ludicrumedia.no/projects/ludicrum-webshop-theme

 ## Tests